hkabbech/TrackSegNet/paper/paper.md

 # Method

-The method is based on @Arts:2019 with slight improvements described in the "novelty" subsection.
+The method is based on @Arts:2019 with slight improvements described in the "Novelty" subsection.
 This software was specifically developed for replicability on other datasets.

 ## Neural Network